AzzaouiAlae/Linux_Administration_course/README.md

-Below is a revised version of your README with a clearer structure, professional tone, and enhanced formatting:

----

 # Complete Linux Training Course

 This repository contains my notes and resources for the **Complete Linux Training Course**.
 I took this course on Udemy before starting my "Born To Be Root" project.
 If you're interested in the original course, you can find it here: